carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 >
 > Test set - The test set checks how well we expect the model to work on new data in the future.
 The test set is used in the final phase of the workflow, and it evaluates the final model.
 It can only be used one time, and the model cannot be adjusted after using it.
 >
+> Parameters - These are the aspects of a machine learning model that are learned from the training data.
+> The parameters define the prediction rules of the trained model.
+>
-> Hyperparameters - These are the settings of a machine learning model.
-Each machine learning method has different hyperparameters, and they control various trade-offs which change how the model learns.
+> Hyperparameters - These are the user-specified settings of a machine learning model.
+> Each machine learning method has different hyperparameters, and they control various trade-offs which change how the model learns.
 > Hyperparameters control parts of a machine learning method such as how much emphasis the method should place on being perfectly correct versus becoming overly complex, how fast the method should learn, the type of mathematical model the method should use for learning, and more.
 {: .callout}